Distribution System Topology Detection Using Consumer Load and Line Flow Measurements: Introduction

-Many non-conventional methods provide new insights into the estimation and detection problems.
+Some previous work has presented solutions to this issue, which differ from the contributions of this work.
+In \cite{Korres2012}, a traditional GSE is employed to identify the correct topology in a distribution system.
+The work presents a traditional weighted least square state estimator and use dummy variables for breaker status indicators, and assume knowledge of the system line parameters.
+The measurement types are focused on substation SCADA and load measurements in a very simple network.
 In \cite{Arghandeh2015} the authors introduce the use of high frequency micro-Phasor Measurement Unit ($\mu$PMU) data in the topology detection task.
 They propose a method of comparing simulation and measured $\mu$PMU data for each topology.
-In \cite{Cavraro2015} the authors develop a voltage time series approach to identifying topology changes relying on high accuracy $\mu$PMU data.
-In \cite{Deka2015A, Deka2015B} the authors develop a method using nodal voltage analysis to reconstruct the grid topology in real time.
-Similarly, \cite{Bolognani2013} presents a method of reconstructing the network based on voltage correlation analysis.
+This work assumes high frequency voltage magnitude and phase measurements are available in each bus.
+In \cite{Cavraro2015, Deka2015A} and \cite{Deka2015B} the authors develop a voltage time series approach to identifying topology changes relying on voltage data at each home.
+However they rely on long time captures, so their method is more in line of network discovery not real time topology detection.
+In \cite{Sharon2012} the authors present a general state estimator based method that is used in topology detection, similar to \cite{Korres2012}.